 Museum Waterland, Purmerend – Augustus 2017

 The texts read “Beauty is Difficult” and “Una donna soïseubuda” (a composed lady).
-The “borrowed lady” comes from a poem of the French troubadour Bertrans de Born who, after beïng rejected by his love, lady Maent of Montaignac, wrote a song about an ideal woman who showed the best elements of the ladies in his surroundings.
+This “borrowed lady” comes from a poem of the French troubadour Bertrans de Born who, after beïng rejected by his love, lady Maent of Montaignac, wrote a song about an ideal woman who showed the best elements of the ladies in his surroundings.

 Donna me prega